benarch/OpenAI/README.md

 Though ChatGPT possesses immense power and extensive knowledge, it may occasionally provide hallucinative answers.
 However, despite this drawback, ChatGPT remains the most advanced "Assistant" available today.

-Conversations with ChatGPT begin with a user-provided prompt, and from there, the sky(net) is the limit.
+Conversations with ChatGPT begin with a user-provided prompt; from there, the sky(net) is the limit.

 [//]: <> (https://thumbs.gfycat.com/DefensiveCarefreeKawala-max-1mb.gif)